Last updated December 2020

 NOTE: Williams-Sonoma typically has better D3 options than Sur la Table, but it's good to check both stores.
 You may run into a sale and get a great deal.

-Keep in mind that no set is going to have all the pieces you need, no matter how big it is.
+No set is going to have all the pieces you need, no matter how big it is.
 Thus, you are usually better off buying a smaller, 5-7 piece set and augmenting with individual pieces as you know you need them than you are buying a huge set with pieces you are not likely to get a lot of use from.
+A 10-piece set is about the biggest we recommend.

 D3 5 Piece Set